What is vitiligo? Dr. Hamzavi explains how vitiligo can affect a person's self-esteem and lets us know that vitiligo is very treatable.

 Vitiligo (vit-uh-lie-go) causes the skin to lose color.
 Patches of lighter skin appear.
 Some people develop a few patches.
 Others lose much more skin color.

 Vitiligo is not contagious.
 It is not life-threatening.
 But, vitiligo can be life-altering.
-Some people develop low self-esteem, no longer want to hang out with friends or develop serious depression.
+Some people develop low self-esteem.
+They may no longer want to hang out with friends or develop serious depression.
 Most people have vitiligo for life, so it’s important to develop coping strategies.

 A coping strategy that helps many people is to learn about vitiligo.
 Another helpful strategy is to connect with others who have vitiligo.